-The SOI.
 From the client's perspective, I first eliminate Kegan's SOI from further consideration - even though it is theoretically the most elegant and methodologically the most differentiated of the theories and measures.
 I nevertheless eliminate the SOI on pragmatic grounds because it is an interview of an hour or more, requiring further hours to analyze and score each interview.
 It is thus virtually impossible to administer, score, or debrief in any kind of bulk at any kind of reasonable price for large scale research, executive coaching, or consulting samples.

 Nonetheless, for those trained in the SOI approach, it can be very useful for coaching executive clients and consulting to small executive teams.
 Moreover, Keganstudent Jennifer Garvey Berger and her partners have created the most deep-ranging global monthly conversations about developmental theory and practice through their Growth Edge Network calls.
 A recent [Helsing & Howell, 2014] Journal of Management Inquiry article illustrates both the SOI's research potential and its limitations.
-Bob Kegan and Lisa Lahey's 2016 book, An Everyone Culture, highlights three large, organizations that promote all their employees' development.
+And Bob Kegan and Lisa Lahey's April 2014 Harvard Business Review article highlights two large, late-action-logic organizations that promote all their employees' development.

-The WUSCT.
 Next, I eliminate the Loevinger WUSCT from further consideration - even though it is the original instrument from which the GLP, the LDP, and the MAP have grown... and even though a majority of the stems in each of the three more recent versions are stems from, and validated by, the initial WUSCT research... and even though, as well, many of the psychometric validity tests (i.e. tests of predicted correlations in relation to other measures of psychological constructs) are tests using the WUSCT, to which the LDP, MAP, and GLP still refer back as partial grounds for their validity.

-My two main reasons for eliminating the WUSCT from consideration are that: 1) it lacks all face validity for professionals and leaders seeking to use it for insight and increased leadership action efficacy, since it lacks sentence stems relating to the work world, as well as any history of, or client report for, offering any feedback to support leadership development; 2) it contains a great deal of evaluative language to which clients and h.r. departments object; and 3) as Cook-Greuter (1999) long ago showed, the WUSCT also lacks both a coherent theory of, and methodology for, scoring the late Transforming and Alchemical action-logics.
-This is a key point because, as soon as organizations come to appreciate the rare competitive and cooperative advantages offered by senior executives measured as operating from the Transforming and early Alchemical action-logics, instruments capable of distinguishing such persons gain recognition for their educational and practical values.
+My two main reasons for eliminating the WUSCT from consideration are that: 1) it lacks all face validity for professionals and leaders seeking to use it for insight and increased leadership action efficacy, since it lacks sentence stems relating to the work world, as well as any history of, or client report for, offering any feedback to support leadership development; 2) it contains a great deal of evaluative language to which clients and h.r. departments object; and 3) as Cook-Greuter (1999) long ago showed, the WUSCT also lacks both a coherent theory of, and methodology for, scoring the relatively rare Inter-Independent leadership action-logics (i.e. those beyond the Dependent and Independent action-logics, namely the Transforming and Alchemical action-logics).
+This is a key point because, once organizations come to appreciate the rare competitive and cooperative advantages offered by senior executives measured as operating from the Inter-Independent action-logics (Transforming and early Alchemical), instruments capable of distinguishing such persons will gain recognition for their educational and practical values.

-The LDP.
-I turn next to the LDP as the chronologically first of the three measures and processes of feedback that share the most common heritage, that are most similar to one another, and that are most directly focused on leadership development (namely the LDP, the MAP, and the GLP).
-Although in earlier years the LDP generated some of the most well-known findings supporting the transformational efficacy of CDAI, the recent history of the LDP results in: 1) its having lost both research principals of the measure (Susanne Cook-Greuter and myself); 2) a consequent lack of properly trained scorers or any recent, current, and going-forward publily available research on validity or reliability; and 3) its lack of profile-by-profile reliability review or systematic testing against clients' self-estimates.
-Together, these lacks make the LDP difficult to recommend.
+I turn next to the LDP as the chronologically first of the three measures and processes of feedback that share the most common heritage, that are most similar to one another, and that are most directly focused on leadership development.
+Although in earlier years the LDP generated some of the most well-known findings supporting the transformational efficacy of CDAI, the recent history of the LDP results in: 1) its having lost both research principals of the measure (Susanne Cook-Greuter and myself); 2) a consequent lack of current and going-forward research on validity or reliability; and 3) its lack of profile-by-profile reliability review or systematic testing against clients' self-estimates.
+This makes the LDP difficult to recommend.